 Theory should be a way to check abuse and not create abuse – I think theory is probably the most controversial issue in LD debate, hence the emphasis on it.
 While I understand that theory and topicality are both strategic tools used in the game of debate, not all theory shells are made equal.
 It will be harder for you to win debates with theory shells that rely on creating artificial limits or constraints on the topic (ex: spec shells against whole res affs).
 If you choose to read a topicality shell that relies on some artificial limit, it’s important to win some form of in-round abuse otherwise I think a 2AR can win with a strong push on reasonability and an artificial limits bad argument.
 Specifically, on Nebel, I don’t really get why the Nebel 2NR that only extends pragmatics is ever a winning argument.
 If the 2NR is not clearly winning a grammar argument for Nebel, I am receptive to a 2AR that includes SOME reasonable definition or grammatical argument combined with functionally any pragmatics argument.
 If you're going to read bad theory shells, know the threshold for responses is so low.
 I’ll still evaluate the shell, and if you're winning it, I will obviously vote you up.
 But the sillier the shell, the more receptive I am to minimal responses.
 This is by no means a free pass to read frivolous theory, but a heads up if you choose to read theory.
 Analytic theory shells should not be full speed – I guarantee you I will not get half of the things you say

-The affirmative decides the ground of the debate, so the negative should get every argument to test the aff – I don’t think there are too many things the negative can’t do in a debate, but I tend to think that more than 6 off is unnecessary and just means you either run out of time to develop case arguments or have underdeveloped off case.
+The affirmative decides the ground of the debate, so the negative should get every argument to test the aff – I don’t think there are too many things the negative can’t do in a debate, but I tend to think that more than 5 to 6 off is unnecessary and just means you either run out of time to develop case arguments or have underdeveloped off case.
 This also makes me more receptive to 1AR theory arguments that I normally wouldn’t really check in with.
 I don’t think there’s an advantage you gain from saying the CP is condo or dispo, so just say its condo and have the debate (unless you have some killer dispo condition which I highly doubt).
 If you have the wrong interp in the document, you must clearly flag it as incorrect, otherwise I’ll hold you to whatever interp is in the document.

 Conceded arguments don’t excuse extensions and effective application – I’ve seen this more recently in debates with policy arguments vs Ks.
 Even if your theory is conceded, you still need to explain why it doesn’t apply to the CP or DA that the negative has specific analysis for.
 This is where I tend to be more truth > tech because even if I know the argument the other person has made isn’t fully responsive to your theory, I’m going to buy an extended argument over the work I would have to do to connect the truth level of your theory to the other person’s arguments.